 Special Note Regarding Market Events.
 Periods of unusually high financial market volatility and restrictive credit conditions, at times limited to a particular sector or geographic area, have occurred in the past and may be expected to recur in the future.
 Some countries, including the United States, have adopted or have signaled protectionist trade measures, relaxation of the financial industry regulations that followed the financial crisis, and/or reductions to corporate taxes.
 The scope of these policy changes is still developing, but the equity and debt markets may react strongly to expectations of change, which could increase volatility, particularly if a resulting policy runs counter to the market's expectations.
 The outcome of such changes cannot be foreseen at the present time.
-In addition, geopolitical and other risks, including environmental and public health risks, may add to instability in the world economy and markets generally.
+In addition, geopolitical and other risks, including events such as war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats may add to instability in the world economy and markets generally.
 As a result of increasingly interconnected global economies and financial markets, the value and liquidity of the Fund's investments may be negatively affected by events impacting a country or region, regardless of whether the Fund invests in issuers located in or with significant exposure to such country or region.

-Recent events are impacting the securities markets.
-An outbreak of respiratory disease caused by a novel coronavirus was first detected in December 2019 and has spread internationally.
-Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs, and dramatically lower interest rates.
+Disease outbreaks that affect local economies or the global economy may materially and adversely impact the Fund and/or the Adviser's business.
+For example, uncertainties regarding the COVID-19 outbreak have resulted in serious economic disruptions across the globe.
+Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs, and interest rate changes.
 Certain of those policy changes are being implemented or considered in response to the coronavirus outbreak.
 Such policy changes may adversely affect the value, volatility and liquidity of dividend and interest paying securities.